 Okay, phew..
 We got those spots sorted out really fast.
 So let’s go on the good part!
-I’m going to let NerdOrDie do the talking with couple videos and i’ll link the tools your going to use under those videos so you can get the settings sorted out.
+I’m going to let Gaming Careers do the talking where Pete show you awesome tools to use while figuring out the best settings for you streams.
+I’ll also link the tools your going to use under those video so you can get the settings sorted out.

 Additional testing tips

 Friend or viewer: It’s good to have a friend or a viewer watching your stream while you test these settings out.
 Many times the streamer has a better connection than the viewer and of source your aim is to make the stream enjoyable for the viewer.
 This way you can sort out the buffering issues faster.

 Setup a ballpark and increase: If you want to go higher than 2500 or test out the 60FPS.
 It is good to first find the “lag and buffer free” spot first.
 Then you can increase +100 or more to find the spot that starts to lag.
 Stream Settings Estimator should give a pretty good estimate for you already.